bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Transform Origin Demo</h4>

-Notably, the transform-origin property does run into some issues when also using the translate transform value.
+<p>Notably, the transform-origin property does run into some issues when
+also using the translate transform value.
 Since both of them are attempting to position the element, their values can collide.
-Use the two of these with caution, always checking to make sure the desired outcome is achieved.
+Use the two of these with caution, always checking to make sure the desired outcome is achieved.</p>

 <h4>Perspective</h4>

-In order for three-dimensional transforms to work the elements need a perspective from which to transform.
-The perspective for each element can be thought of as a <i>vanishing point</i>, similar to that which can be seen in three-dimensional drawings.
+<p>In order for three-dimensional transforms to work the elements need a
+perspective from which to transform.
+The perspective for each element can be thought of as a <i>vanishing point</i>, similar to that which can be seen in three-dimensional drawings.</p>

-The perspective of an element can be set in two different ways.
-One way includes using the perspective value within the transform property on individual elements, while the other includes using the perspective property on the parent element residing over child elements being transformed.
+<p>The perspective of an element can be set in two different ways.
+One way
+includes using the perspective value within the transform property on individual elements, while the other includes using the perspective property on the parent element residing over child elements being transformed.</p>

-Using the perspective value within the transform property works great for transforming one element from a single, unique perspective.
-When you want to transform a group of elements all with the same perspective, or vanishing point, apply the perspective property to their parent element.
+<p>Using the perspective value within the transform property works great
+for transforming one element from a single, unique perspective.
+When you want to transform a group of elements all with the same perspective, or vanishing point, apply the perspective property to their parent element.</p>

-The example below shows a handful of elements all transformed using their individual perspectives with the perspective value.
+<p>The example below shows a handful of elements all transformed using
+their individual perspectives with the perspective value.</p>

 <h4>HTML</h4>